 Registration of European citizens.
 The Green Card.

-Any European national willing to stay in Spain for more than three months or to work as an employee or self-employed person must register in the National Register of Community Citizens.
+Any European national wanting to stay in Spain for more than three months or to work as an employee or self-employed person must register in the National Register of Community Citizens.

-This is done by means of an appearance with the Police of the Province where he has decided to live, accompanying the EX-18 form and the documents appropriate to the chosen modality of residence (employee, self-employed, retired, student or savings).
+This is done by means of an appearance with the Police of the Province where you have decided to live, accompanying the EX-18 form and the documents appropriate to the chosen modality of residence (employee, self-employed, retired, student or savings).

 The Police, after checking the file provided, will immediately issue on the spot: